arkntools/arknights-toolbox/README.md

 | Japanese |  100% ?  |
 | Korean   |   15%    |

 If you know about English / Japanese / Korean, and are willing to help us to translate some interface text, or improving translation, you can fork this project and then create a pull request after your translation is complete.
-I will show all contributors in readme and the home page of this toolbox.
+I will show all contributors in the home page of this toolbox.

 All locale files are in `src\locales\{lang}\_.json`.
 You can refer to the translated file (please refer to English mainly) for translating.